shumaila804/Cyber-Security-Internship-Arch-Tech/README.md

 python sniffer.py
 Run the keylogger (for lab use only) python keylogger.py
-####⚠️ Ethical Notice
+⚠️ Ethical Notice
 These tools are developed strictly for educational and defensive security research purposes only.
 Unauthorized use on systems or networks without permission is illegal and unethical.

-####🏁 Conclusion
+🏁 Conclusion
 This project strengthened my foundation in network security and host-based monitoring.
-It provided real-world exposure to traffic analysis and malware behavior simulation in a controlled environment.

 🌟 Author
 Shumaila Arif
 Cyber Security Intern – Arch Technologies